Languages and Cultures

 West Chester, PA 19383

-Please come talk to us about our new program, the Master of Arts in Languages and Cultures beginning Fall 2014.
+You may switch to our new program, the Master of Arts in Languages and Cultures

-Contact our graduate advisor Dr. Schlau for information about Fall courses
+Contact our graduate advisors Dr. Van Liew or Dr. Schlau for information about 2015 courses.

-Sign up for Fall 2014 Courses through the office of Graduate Studies until Sept.
-2nd.
+Sign up for Summer and Fall 2015 Courses through the office of Graduate Studies.

 Students already enrolled in the M.A. and M.Ed. will have the option to complete their program

-or to move to the new Master of Arts in Languages and Cultures for Fall 2014.
+or to move to the new Master of Arts in Languages and Cultures.

-To enroll and apply to the MALC, you may call 610 436 2943 or go to the following web page
+To change to the MALC, you may call 610 436 2943 or contact our department faculty.

 Admission to the Master of Arts in Languages and Cultures is through the Office of Graduate Studies.
 Candidates should submit an application form, a goals statement in Spanish (submit directly to email@example.com), undergraduate/graduate transcripts, and two references.
 Applicants must have an undergraduate major in the language, or native fluency and a related four-year university degree.
 You may enroll in up to three seminars while you complete your application process.